 Previously she was rector at Saint Michael and All Angels Episcopal Church in Mission, Kansas (a suburb of Kansas City).
 She also served at the Church of the Epiphany in San Carlos, California, and St. Stephen’s Episcopal Church in Belvedere, California, and was interim director of Christian Formation at Christ Church in Lake Oswego, Oregon.

-Dean Greenwell earned her Master of Divinity degree at the Church Divinity School of the Pacific.
+Gail earned her Master of Divinity degree at the Church Divinity School of the Pacific.
 She also holds a bachelor’s degree in history and education from the University of Oregon.
 Her experience includes authorship of a curriculum in preparation for baptism and establishing a spirituality and arts camp for low-income and inner city children.
 In 2008, she was the recipient of the Pastoral Leadership Award from the Louisville Institute and in 2014 she was the recipient of The Bishop Herbert Thompson Award from the Cincinnati Human Relations Commission.

 How would you define the mission of Christ Church Cathedral?

 I believe that Christ Church Cathedral is called to pray the prayer of Christ, learn the mind of Christ, and do the deeds of Christ.
 We envision a lively, mission-oriented church that discerns and welcomes God’s call in the heart of Cincinnati.